QuickenLoans/js-concord/rfc/0000-style-and-lint.md

 ## Motivation
 [Motivation]: #motivation

-To achieve a more consistent code-editing experience across project a single style should be followed so that code written for one project will "look" as if it was written in/for any other project.
+To achieve a more consistent code-editing experience across many projects a single style should be followed so that code written for one project will "look" as if it was written in/for any other project.
 This should promote people contributing to other projects directly or through "sharing" code.

 Choosing a single lint(ing) tool/utility will simplify dependency footprint and enable people to share knowledge or project configuration.
 Further, this